Application Deadline: January 29, 2023

 Yes, it is possible and it is even recommended that you apply before obtaining your school-leaving certificate in order to secure one of the limited places in your desired course of study.
 Please include your most recent certificates available in your application.
 Should your application be successful, the relevant school-leaving certificate may be submitted at a later date.

 Yes it is possible that with just one online application, you can apply for both majors associated with the Bachelor in Entrepreneurship, Tourism & Leisure Business.
-The process is further simplified so that applicants would only need to take the admissions test once and attend one commissional admission interview.
-However, the application as well as the test and interview results would be evaluated speratly for each major.
+The process is further simplified so that applicants would only need to take the admission interview once.
+However, the application as well as the interview results would be evaluated separately for each major.

-Due to the high number of applicants, and for organizational reasons, the relevant department determines the dates for both the written entrance examination and interview.
+Due to the high number of applicants, and for organizational reasons, the relevant department determines the dates for the admission interviews.
 It is therefore not possible for students to choose a date.

-The written entrance examination is online and thus can also be taken from abroad.
+Yes.
 Applicants can choose to attend the interview on-site at the MCI or online.
 However, applicants are requested to select and reserve their preferred interview time slot well in advance (see Dates & Deadlines).
-The exact dates and times for both the entrance exam and the interview will be announced immediately after the application deadline.
-Should applicants be unable to attend one of the dates, future dates for both the examination and the interview will be made available.
+The exact dates and times for the interview will be announced after the application deadline.

 Ninety students are admitted every winter semester into the „Entrepreneurship, Tourism & Leisure Business” program,.
 Sixty study places are allotted to the specialization “Tourism, Leisure & Event Management,” and thirty study places are allotted to “Tourism, Sports & Leisure Business.”